 Why do animals like music?
 Scientists believe it’s built in, it’s universal.
 They like it for the same reasons we like it, it feels right.

-Trace Dominguez of DNews posits to us the question “Do Animals Enjoy Music“?
+Trace Dominguez of DNews posits the question “Do Animals Enjoy Music“?
 Studies have demonstrated that birds tend to use tonal and percussive patterns similar to those in jazz music, while a 2001 article in The New York Times stated that humpback whales tend to vocalize in the ternary form (A-B-A) often utilized by The Beatles.
 As Trace notes, both birds and whales have the ability to make sounds that are not musical, but seemingly prefer not to do so.
 Cows are no exception, but prefer to show their love of music through milk production.

 A study done in 2001 on English cows found that when cows were played songs while being milked, the speed of the music affected how much mile was being produced.
 Specifically, the cows liked slow jams.
 Fast songs at over 120 beats per second (bps) caused milk production to drop.
 But slow songs that were under 100 bps increased production by 3% per day.